petergarnaes/Madklub-website/README.md

 like authorization and routing outside the App a breeze.
 * React - UI component library, and thanks to babel we can write them with `.jsx` decorators, making it readable and more declarative.
-* React Router - Easy in-app routing with built in history handling, querying and much more.
+* React Router - Easy in-app routing with built in history handling.
+Very declarative, builds upon the strengths of react.
 * Redux - Flux implementation, making the app even more modular and functional
-* Boostrap - Predefined CSS and components with great options for customizing get a beautiful website.
+* Bootstrap - Predefined CSS and components with great options for customizing get a beautiful website.
 Antd (ant design) is an alternative, seems very similar, only a few components differ.
 * GraphQL - An API supporting queries, so changes in frontend data dependencies